 Ok, this is a lengthy post today but one we felt was needed.
 Too often kids get a bad rap because they are resistant to engage in the life of our ministry.
 Hear me on this…IT’S NOT ALWAYS THEIR FAULT.
-There are many variable that contribute to a student becoming a part of a faith community.
+There are many variables that contribute to a student becoming a part of a faith community.
 I see this in counseling and I see it in “Big Church” as well.
 Let’s dissect why students are resistant and what we can do about it.

 Ethan came to our youth ministry every Sunday and Wednesday.
 He came only because his parents made him attend.
 Ethan was an over-churched kid who went to the local Christian high school.
 He grew up in church and his dad was an elder and his mom taught Sunday school for as long as he could remember.

 Whitney did not grow up in church.
-She was only coming because of our “evangelism daters” had convinced her to go with him.
+She was only coming because one of our “evangelism daters” had convinced her to come with him.
 She was uninterested but came because she really liked Jake.
 She was emotionally distant and often snickered when another student would share openly about something they wanted prayer for.

 They are forced to go: Many students are only there because their parents are making them go.
 This is not the kind of “soil” in which growth can occur.
 If we’re honest we’d say there are quite a few kids that fit into this category.
 This mandate automatically sets up resistance.

 Lack of motivation to change: The great majority of young people who come to youth ministries are ambivalent about whether or not the want to stop their “sin”.
 Most aren’t even sure what sin really is, let alone whether they are prepared to surrender it to a God they know very little or nothing about.